taustation-fan/taustation-fan.github.io/career.md

 * most career tasks are on an area (Port) that is available on every station
 * highest-paying career task can be done anywhere (*Intelligence*, 320 credits)
-* relatively few illegal or dangerous tasks
+* few illegal or dangerous tasks
+* daily stat bonuses are both for physical stats, so aligns well with the requirements for combat

 Disadvantages: